Open archaeology, open source?

 On the other hand, we found that the forms and intensity of collaboration remains limited.
 Most work is performed individually (Figure 5) and is short-lived (Figure 2; Figure 3).
 The vast majority of repositories have 1–3 contributors, with only a few distinguished by an active and diverse developer base.
 Our analysis also shows an uneven use of git and GitHub’s extended features, beyond their basic usage as a version control system and repository host.
 While GitHub’s more passive collaborative features (stars, comments) are commonly used, those that involve direct engagement with repository content (issues, forks, pull requests) are not (Figure 4); perhaps because people do not want to ‘step on toes’ or be seen to be intruding on others’ projects.
 This may relate to the fact that most developers on this list are academics who hold different values relative to the designers of open source development environments, regarding how collaboration should occur, for example, when dealing with how projects and ideas are ‘owned’ by individuals or communities, and how work should be iteratively improved upon.

 These findings call into question the notion that archaeologists benefit from the positive outcomes that are commonly argued to be the natural results of open source development models – namely, greater degrees of extensibility and participatory action.
 While opening the source code may facilitate these positive outcomes as necessary preconditional factors, we argue that this only amounts to establishing the potential for people to put these values into practice.
-Moreover, we argue that the objectives and circumstances that frame archaeological practice significantly influence how far archaeologists (and academics in general) are willing to push for these values, and limit the ability for archaeologists to do open source in ways that resemble more mainstream open source projects.
+We argue that the objectives and circumstances that frame archaeological practice significantly influence how far archaeologists (and academics in general) are willing to push for these values, and limit the ability for archaeologists to do open source in ways that resemble more mainstream open source projects.
 For instance, successful open source projects like the Linux kernel, openSSL, or the Firefox web browser are driven by collective and popular interest in ensuring that code remains functional, and the code base is therefore constantly in flux and bears an accumulating list of contributing members.
 This differs from the organizational principles that govern much archaeological work, namely where a director or directors (of a field project, research group, etc.) sets the goals and orientation of the group and commissions and manages other actors accordingly.
 Moreover, archaeological projects ultimately seek to produce stable textual outcomes bearing clear delineation of authorship and that require no upkeep whatsoever.
 Sustaining an open source project is simply not compatible with the factors that currently drive the momentum behind archaeological work.
+This is compounded by the fact that many archaeologists consider software development as a form of support work and of lesser value than traditional academic research activities, and that research software engineers are often precariously employed (Baxter et al. 2012; Cornelius-Bell and Bell 2021).

 References